 - More expensive than going by public transport

 A tour lets you visit Borobudur & Prambanan in 1 day – there’s enough time for Prambanan but not Borobudur & it’s more expensive than going by bus

-You can view sunrise & sunset outside opening hours, for an additional fee.
+You can view sunrise & sunset at Borobudur outside opening hours, for an additional fee.

 We visited just after sunrise, when the gates opened at 6am.
 It wasn’t all that spectacular, as the sun rises in the East.

 If you’re willing to pay extra, we would recommend staying for Sunset over Sunrise – we’ve seen far more impressive photos of sunset at Borobudur than what we saw at sunrise.

 Arriving right at the beginning or staying until the very end of the day will give you the best experience, without the tour groups & far fewer crowds.